isomerpages/moe-westwoodsec/_academic-matters/Departments/Technology & Design.md

 **Values**

-*   Resilience & Integrity - Do the right thing even when the going gets tough
+*   Resilience &amp; Integrity - Do the right thing even when the going gets tough
-*   Innovation, Compassion, & Continual Learning - Seek opportunities to serve and grow in all endeavors
+*   Innovation, Compassion, &amp; Continual Learning - Seek opportunities to serve and grow in all endeavors

 **Goals**